qkzk/fm/development.md

 - Symbolic links destination shawn next to their filepath.
 - Either follow the symbolic destination to a folder with <right> or enter the real path with <o>
 - New shell expansion usable in config, cli-config or shell command: %x expands to the flagged files or the selection if no file is flagged.
+- Preview CSV files with columns.
+Tries to determine the delimiter by counting occurrences of the delimiter character.

 ##### Bugfixes